 Those savings they promised you either never materialize or are laden with so many fees that you’re paying twice as much as you did before.
 Oh, and by the way?
 You’re locked into a two-year contract, and the cancellation penalty is hundreds of dollars.
 The bottom line is if someone calls you out of the blue saying they can save you tons of money, they’re probably lying.

 With the affordability of housing nearing a record high, many people are developing a new interest in real estate investing.
 In these workshop-scam scenarios, self-proclaimed real estate experts will host several, pricy educational seminars claiming to give you vital information, tips, and even specific properties to invest in, all with the promise of huge returns.
 What makes matters worse is the fact that the signed paperwork for these classes lists that legal action can’t be taken against the purported “experts.”

 While scams are scary, there are measures consumers can take to avoid them.
-Always remember to use a reputable broker, verify licenses, cross-check listings on multiple sites, avoid cash deposits, and most importantly, listen to your gut.
+Always remember to use a reputable broker, verify licenses, cross-check listings on multiple sites, prevent cash deposits, and most importantly, listen to your gut.

 Loan Modification Scams